Afghanistan, U.S. reach deal on controversial night raids

 U.S. troops will continue to take part in operations, but a new elite force of Afghan special operations commandos will lead raids with American forces along to give advice and support.

-"From now on all night raids will be conducted by the Afghan national army, police and intelligence in close coordination with Afghan judicial bodies," Afghan Defence Minister Wardak told a news conference.
+"From now on all night raids will be conducted by the Afghan national army, police and intelligence in close coordination with Afghan judicial bodies," Afghan Defense Minister Wardak told a news conference.

 The United States would provide all necessary equipment and technical advice to Afghan special operations forces, the document said.